SAFE-Labs-Docs/Lab-Handbook/README.md

 -Encourage postdocs to apply for their own grants (specify if required). <br/>
   <br/>
 <b>Example: </b> <br/>
-At XXX, salaries for postdoctoral researchers are determined by a national grading system [link].
+At XXX, salaries for postdoctoral researchers are determined by a national grading system [Insert Link].
 All postdoctoral researchers in the lab start on grade XXXX, unless they have significant prior postdoctoral experience (e.g. have already completed a post doc in a lab other than their PhD lab).
 At the end of each year, salaries increase by one point on this grading system. <br/>
 <br/>
 All postdoctoral researchers are required to apply for followships, both to benefit their own career and to improve lab finances.
 However, being awarded a fellowship is not a requirement.
-In cases when a researcher acquires their own funding through a competitive fellowship [Link], this often comes with an increased salary.
+In cases when a researcher acquires their own funding through a competitive fellowship [Insert Link], this often comes with an increased salary.
 It may also come with dedicated funding for a lab technician to be managed by the researcher.<br/>
 <br/>
 It is possible for postdoctoral fellows to be promoted to a senior-researcher level through an established institutional process.
 This is often most successful after acquiring their own grant or publishing a paper.
 I encourage all researchers to apply for promotion and will review the possibility during annual appraisals.<br/>
 <br/>